MicrosoftDocs/cpp-docs.it-it/docs/standard-library/random.md

 ### <a name="operators"></a>Operatori

-In questa sezione sono elencati gli operatori disponibili \<nell'intestazione > casuale.
+In questa sezione sono elencati gli operatori disponibili nell'intestazione \<random >.

 |||
 |-|-|